Claim your freebie!

 SO, HOW CAN YOU WORK OUT WHAT IMPACT YOUR FINANCES ARE HAVING ON YOUR VALUES OR VICE VERSA?

+Check out my awesome coaching booklet which will help you to work out if your spending is in line with your values AND help you to love your money and the way you spend it.
 If you can change your spending so that it is more in line with your values, you are likely to be happier, more content and less stressed.

 If you would like to further investigate how your values, attitudes and habits can impact on your finances and save yourself some money then please come along and join my Your Money, Sorted Facebook group.